UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 ~~~~~

 #.
 Different kinds of input data, that are needed to
-   run the model, will be generated.
+   run the models, will be generated.
 #.
-How to run the model
+How to run the models
 #.
 How to examine the model output
 #.
 Add additional information (vegetation and ground cover) to improve
    the model outcome and to examine the effect of climate sensitive